-- (1) In 2022, restructuring, asset-related, and other charges primarily includes asset charges and write-offs resulting from the conflict between Russia and Ukraine and the Company's decision to suspend its business with Russian entities.
-In 2021, restructuring, asset-related, and other charges primarily includes a net \$9 gain resulting from contract termination with a third-party services provider at the Company's previously owned Mining Solutions facility in Gomez Palacio, Durango, Mexico. - (2) Refer to "Note 8 Other Income (Expense), Net" for further details. - (3) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri. - (4) 2021 includes costs associated with the Company's accounting, legal, and bankers' transaction costs incurred in connection with the sale of its Mining Solutions business. - (5) Qualified spend recovery represents costs and expenses that were previously excluded from Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of the Company's cost-sharing agreement under the terms of the MOU which is discussed in further detail in "Note 22 Commitments and Contingent Liabilities". - (6) Legal charges pertains to litigation settlements, PFOA drinking water treatment accruals, and other legal charges.
-For the year ended December 31, 2022, legal charges primarily include proceeds from a settlement in a patent infringement matter relating to certain copolymer patents associated with the Company's Advanced Performance Materials segment and \$20 associated with the Company's portion of the potential loss in the single matter not included in the Leach settlement.
-For the year ended December 31, 2021, legal charges primarily include \$25 associated with the Company's portion of the costs to enter into a Settlement Agreement, Limited Release, Waiver and Covenant Not to Sue reflecting Chemours, DuPont, Corteva, EID and the State of Delaware's agreement to settle and fully resolve claims alleged against the companies.
-The year ended December 31, 2020 includes \$29 of charges in connection with the Company's portion of the costs to settle PFOA multi-district litigation in Ohio.
+- (1) Includes corporate costs and certain legal and environmental expenses, and stock-based compensations expenses excluding unallocated items as listed above. - (2) Inventory adjustments for the year ended December 31, 2023 represents write-off of certain raw materials and stores inventories from the Kuan Yin, Taiwan plant closure, which was not allocated in the measurement of Titanium Technologies segment profitability used by the CODM. - (3) In 2021, natural disasters and catastrophic events pertains to the total cost of plant repairs and utility charges in excess of historical averages caused by Winter Storm Uri. - (4) In 2023, transaction costs includes \$7 of costs associated with the New Senior Secured Credit Facilities, which is discussed in further detail in "Note 20 Debt", and \$9 of third-party costs related to the Titanium Technologies Transformation Plan.
+In 2021, transaction costs includes costs associated with the Company's accounting, legal, and bankers' transaction costs incurred in connection with the sale of its Mining Solutions business. - (5) Qualified spend recovery represents costs and expenses that were previously excluded from the determination of segment Adjusted EBITDA, reimbursable by DuPont and/or Corteva as part of the Company's cost-sharing agreement under the terms of the MOU.
+Terms of the MOU are discussed in further detail in "Note 22 Commitments and Contingent Liabilities". - (6) Litigation-related charges pertains to litigation settlements, PFOA drinking water treatment accruals, and other related legal fees.
+For the year ended December 31, 2023, litigation-related charges includes the \$592 accrual related to the United States Public Water System Class Action Suit Settlement plus \$24 of third-party legal fees directly related to the settlement, \$55 of charges related to the Company's portion of Chemours, DuPont, Corteva, EID and the State of Ohio's agreement entered into in November 2023, \$13 related to the Company's portion of the supplemental payment to the State of Delaware, \$76 for other PFAS litigation matters, and \$4 of other litigation matters.
+For the year ended December 31, 2022, litigation-related charges primarily include proceeds from a settlement in a patent infringement matter relating to certain copolymer patents associated with the Company's Advanced Performance Materials segment and \$20 associated with the Company's portion of the potential loss in the single matter not included in the Leach settlement.
+For the year ended December 31, 2021, litigation-related charges primarily include \$25 associated with the Company's portion of the costs to enter into a Settlement Agreement, Limited Release, Waiver and Covenant Not to Sue reflecting Chemours, DuPont, Corteva, EID and the State of Delaware's agreement to settle and fully resolve claims alleged against the companies.
 Refer to "Note 22 Commitments and Contingent Liabilities" for further details. - (7) Environmental charges pertains to management's assessment of estimated liabilities associated with certain environmental remediation expenses at various sites.
 For the years ended December 31, 2022 and 2021, environmental charges primarily include \$196 and \$169, respectively, related to on-site and off-site remediation costs at Fayetteville.
 Refer to "Note 22 Commitments and Contingent Liabilities" for further details.